Trump strikes China over virus, Hong Kong and... | Taiwan News

 Revocation of the visas has faced opposition from U.S. universities and scientific organizations that depend on tuition fees paid by Chinese students to offset other costs and fear possible reciprocal action from Beijing that could limit their access to China.

-The order issued by the president included an exemption for students whose work was not expected to benefit the Chinese military.
+The president's order includes an exemptions for students whose work was not expected to benefit the Chinese military.

 “We must use our wisdom to expand common interests and manage differences and disagreements,” Li said.